gauri25bce10070/Contact_Book_Management_System/statement.md

 - No external modules required

 # 5. Features Overview
--Add Contact: Stores name, phone, and email
+- Add Contact: Stores name, phone, and email
--View Contacts: Displays all saved contacts
+- View Contacts: Displays all saved contacts
--Search Contact: Searches by name
+- Search Contact: Searches by name
--Delete Contact: Deletes a stored contact
+- Delete Contact: Deletes a stored contact
--Error Handling: Shows messages if contact not found or list is empty
+- Error Handling: Shows messages if contact not found or list is empty

 # 6. Future Enhancements
 This system can be improved further by adding: